collabscore/documents/case-music-infoset.md

 These rules can be expressing in a well-known formal language, namely *context-free grammar*s.
-Given that, at each step, several partitions are possible (with various probabilities), *weighted context-free grammars* are more adapted and have been used as the formal context in several MIR studies (add references).
+Given that, at each step, several partitions are possible (with various probabilities), *weighted context-free grammars* are more adapted and have been used as the formal context in several MIR studies ([8]).
+Once a proper grammar is defined, we can use its rules to build a hierarchical structures that model a voice.
+The following figure shows examples of such hierarchical structures.

+![A voice fragment and the underlying metric structure (from [7]](figures/soa_tree_models.png)

-There are some subtelties to take account of (partial measures, ties).
-But the important point is the following: by modeling a voice
+There are some subtleties to take account of (partial measures, ties).
+However, the important point is the following: by modeling a voice
-(sequence of events) as a metric structure, we
+(sequence of events) with a hierarchical structure,

-  - unveil a fundamental music organization principle (al least notation-wise) which is completely hidden in notation encodings
+  - we unveil a fundamental music organization principle (al least notation-wise) which is completely hidden in notation encodings
-  - we can enumerate the set of allowed offsets as a formal language (with probabilistic aspects), and refer to these offsets in a formal context where each offset corresponds to a specific branch in a derivation tree.
+  - we can enumerate the set of allowed offsets as a formal language (with probabilistic aspects), and refer to these offsets in a formal context where each offset corresponds to a specific branch in a tree.

 This has important *practical* consequences.

- - First we can rely on the full battery of tools and properties of formal languages theory, with applications in (non exhaustive list): model checking (is the notation accurate and complete), simplification / decomposition, relationships with higher level concepts (string beats, weak beats), score comparisons, etc.
+ - First, we can rely on the full battery of tools and properties of formal languages theory, with applications in (non exhaustive list): model checking (is the notation accurate and complete), simplification / decomposition, relationships with higher level concepts (string beats, weak beats), score comparisons, etc.
  - Second, and referring again to [5]:  analytic processes can take advantage of this approach to associate *annotations* with an offset, *event though this offset is not explicitly present in the notation itself*.
 Or, to state it differently: both events (from the score) and annotations (from the analytic process) can use as a common reference the metric space, without having to depend from one another.

-*Pending question*: is there an existing  ontology that could be (re)used as a bac kbone for representing voices and annotations?
+*Pending question*: is there an existing  ontology that could be (re)used as a backbone for representing voices and annotations?

 ## References